 Where in Iceland are the ice caves?

-The ice caves are in Vatnajokull National Park in Southeast Iceland about a 5 hour drive from Reykjavik.
-They are really close to Jokulsarlon, the glacier lagoon.
-(There is also a man-made ice cave at Langjokull closer to Reykjavik that you can visit, but I haven’t been there.
-From photos online it’s more of a rectangular ice hallway than a naturally sculpted ice cave.)
+There is also a man-made ice cave at Langjokull closer about 1 hour from Reykjavik that you can visit, but I haven’t been there.
+From photos online it’s more of a rectangular ice hallway than a naturally sculpted ice cave.